Hertha Berlin: Could they be kicked out of the Bundesliga? – DW – 05/09/2023

 How did it come to this?

-During his time, the club spent a decent chunk on transfers and wages with no discernable uptick in performances.
+During his time with Herta, the club spent a decent chunk on transfers and wages with no discernable uptick in performances.
 They survived in the relegation playoff last season having been in the lower half of the table the two seasons before that.

-This is in stark contrast to Union, who have flourished in the Bundesliga on a much smaller budget, finishing above Hertha in the last two seasons and will again this time round.
+This is in stark contrast to Union, who have flourished in the Bundesliga on a much smaller budget.
+Union has finished above Hertha in the last two seasons and will again this time around.
 They've also won the last five Berlin derbies.

 If things look bleak in the boardroom, they don't look a whole lot better on the pitch.
 Club favorite Pal Dardai returned to the head coaching role for a second time since departing in 2019 in April.
 He thinks his side must concentrate on continuing to blow oxygen on to the embers of their recovery.